President, Sinai Hospital

-Before coming to Sinai Hospital, Perry served as senior vice president and chief operating officer of Mount Sinai Medical Center in Miami Beach, Florida.
-This 672- bed, not-for-profit independent academic medical center has two campuses, including the main hospital and one large satellite center with a free-standing emergency department, cancer institute, imaging, free-standing cardiac catheterization laboratory and physician offices.
+Before coming to Sinai Hospital, Perry served as senior vice president and chief operating officer of Mount Sinai Medical Center in Miami Beach, Fl.
+This 672-bed, not-for-profit, independent academic medical center has two campuses, including the main hospital and one large satellite center with a free-standing emergency department, cancer institute, imaging, free-standing cardiac catheterization laboratory and physician offices.
 Perry worked to successfully position Mount Sinai Medical Center as a regional referral leader in a very competitive market.

 The medical center was named one of U.S. News & World Report’s